ImperialSquid/zotero-zotts/README.md

 - **Tweak shortcuts**
   - Rebind the speak, pause and cancel shortcuts to use other letters
   - Change what happens when you're holding `Ctrl/Cmd` vs `Ctrl/Cmd + Shift`
+- **Specify substitutions**
+   - A lot of TTS engines don't pronouce things how you might want, you can tell ZoTTS text to look out for and what to replace it with
+   - Patterns to be replaced can be either raw strings or regex patterns

 ## Contributing :wrench:
 Refer to the [contribution guide](docs/CONTRIBUTING.md) for details on setting up your environment and places to start!